Impact

 Risk and Exploitability

 The CVSS score of 4.4 indicates a medium severity, and the EPSS entry is not available, suggesting no publicly reported exploitation yet.
 The vulnerability is not listed in CISA KEV.
-Based on the description, the likely attack vector is a local or privileged context where an adversary can inject environment variables that the system should audit.
-With the current implementation silently discarding ill‑formed entries, such injected variables could go undetected, leading to potential library injection or similar attacks.
-Note that the exploitation requires the attacker to control or influence environment variables that the target process uses.
+The likely attack vector is a local or privileged context where an attacker can inject environment variables that should otherwise be audited.
+By silently discarding ill‑formed entries, the system may allow injected variables to go undetected, leading to potential library injection or similar attacks.
+Exploitation requires the attacker to control or influence environment variables that the target process uses.

 OpenCVE Enrichment